-9 SAMPLING AND FREQUENCY OF TESTING

-9.1 Product Qualification

-9.1.1 For the determination of the mean and guaranteed properties as given in Table 2, at least 24 samples shall be obtained in groups of eight or more from three or more different production lots.
-For creep and fatigue tests, the number of samples shall be as decided by the purchaser and the manufacturer.
-Samples to be used for preparing test specimens shall be selected by the manufacturer on random basis.
-The mean and guaranteed properties shall satisfy the limits as given in Table 2.

 9.1.2 Product qualification tests shall be repeated whenever a change is made in the chemical composition of the individual constituents or composite bar or the method of manufacture, or when a new size is to be introduced.
 Even if there are no such changes, these tests shall be done at least once every three years for all the bar sizes manufactured during the period.

 9.1.3 If the purchaser intends to perform additional or independent product qualification testing, the need for additional test specimens shall be provided to the manufacturer.
-The manufacturer shall furnish requisite number of samples for carrying out these tests in accordance with IS XXXX [Doc: CED 54 (18904)].
+The manufacturer shall furnish requisite number of samples for carrying out these tests in accordance with IS 18255.
 The mean and guaranteed properties shall satisfy the limits as given in Table 2.

 9.2 Quality Control and Certification